Demonstrators in and around Paris built barricades, blocked schools and roads and pelted police with garbage / © AFP

 The hard-left France Unbowed (LFI) party has already announced a no-confidence motion against Lecornu in parliament, for now with no backing from other parties.

-Protesters in and around Paris built barricades from rubbish bins, blocked schools and roads and pelted police with garbage early in the day.
+Demonstrators in and around Paris built barricades, blocked schools and roads and pelted police with garbage early in the day.

-Interior Minister Bruno Retailleau warned demonstrators that there would be "zero tolerance" for violence.
+Retailleau earlier warned demonstrators that there would be "zero tolerance" for violence, praising police and criticising protesters.

 But many schools were blocked, and protesters occupied roads and railway stations across the country.

-The decentralised nature of the protests was reminiscent of a previous anti-government movement -- the Yellow Vests, which emerged in 2018 without clear leadership and became a major test for Macron during his first term.
+The decentralised nature of the protests was reminiscent of a previous anti-government movement -- the Yellow Vests, which emerged in 2018 without clear leadership and became an early major test for Macron.

-Paris police chief Laurent Nunez said he suspected the "radical left" was running the protests, lacking support from "civil society".
+Paris police chief Laurent Nunez said he suspected the "radical left" was running the protests.

 Bayrou had insisted 44 billion euros ($52 billion) of spending cuts were needed to tackle France's debt and stabilise the public finances.